STEM OPT Extension

 - UCIE will prepare a new I-20 for you.
 In most cases, your I-20 will be ready in one week.
 We will notify you via email once it is ready.

-- After receiving your new I-20, you must submit an application packet to USCIS.
+- After receiving your new I-20, you must submit an application packet to uscis.gov.
 Refer to the Optional Practical Training: STEM Extensions packet for a checklist.
-Mail the documentation on the Checklist to USCIS.
+Upload the documentation on the Checklist to USCIS.
 Keep in the mind following:

 - The earliest date to apply is 90 days before OPT end date (UCIE will not process your request before this date).

 - USCIS must receive your application within 30 days after the OPT I-20 is issued.

 - USCIS must receive your application before the expiration date of your Employment Authorization Document (EAD).